bufbuild-ru/docs/docs/bufstream/kafka-compatibility/configure-clients/index.md

 +++

-To see how we configured our clients in Benchmark runs, check out the [benchmarks and cost documentation](../../cost/).
-For more information on configuring Bufstream, consult [Tuning and performance](../../deployment/tuning-performance/).
+To see how we configured our clients in benchmark runs, check out the [benchmarks and cost documentation](../../cost/).
+For more information on configuring Bufstream, consult [Cluster recommendations](../../deployment/cluster-recommendations/).